encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

 **Keycloak in developer mode started using docker-compose command and uses H2 database (default)**

 The command docker-compose is available when Docker Desktop Installer is installed.
 It supports specifying one or more container images in a YAML file and helps for easy start.
-The YAML file u can create in Visual Studio Code or some other text editor.
+The YAML file you can create in Visual Studio Code or some other text editor.

 Contents of docker-compose.yml (In my case I have saved under C:\Docker directory)